haraldng/omnipaxos-website/content/en/blog/partial-connectivity/index.md

 ![Quorum-Loss scenario](images/quorum-loss.png)

 Consider a situation where we initially have 5 servers (A-E) that are fully-connected.
 Server C is initially able to correctly function as the leader since it's connected to a majority quorum.
 But later, partial connectivity causes it to no longer be connected to a quorum and therefore unable to commit any new entries.
-At this point, servers B, D, and E detect that they have lost connection to their leader C but are unable to become leaders themselves as they are not connected to a quorum.
-On the other hand, server A is connected to a quorum and able to function as the leader.
-However, since A is still connected to its leader C, it does not initiate a new election to become the leader.
+At this point, servers B, D, and E detect that they have lost connection to their leader (C).
+But they are unable to become leaders themselves as they are not connected to a quorum.
+On the other hand, server A is connected to a quorum and able to potentially function as the leader.
+However, since A is still connected to its leader C, it does not initiate a new election.

-This results in a deadlock for protocols such as Raft and MultiPaxos where servers use the alive status of the leader to determine if an election should be initiated.
+This results in a deadlock for protocols that simply use the alive status of the leader to determine if an election should be initiated (e.g., [MultiPaxos](https://www.cs.cornell.edu/courses/cs7412/2011sp/paxos.pdf)) .
 Viewstamped Replication (VR) will also be deadlocked despite its round-robin election scheme.
 A server only votes for a leader (view) change if it observes a majority that also wants to do the same.
 This design originates in the classic assumption we showed earlier, where servers are fully connected within each partition.
 But here, it results in servers B-E not voting for a leader change as required.

 **Key insight:** The leader’s alive-status alone is insufficient to determine leader change; the leader must also be quorum-connected.
-Furthermore, servers should be able to vote for another server as long as they are connected.
+Furthermore, regardless of what a server's connectivity is, it should be able to vote for another server as long as they are connected.

 ### Constrained-Election Scenario

 ![Constrained-Election scenario](images/constrained.png)

 The constrained-election scenario is similar to the quorum-loss scenario, but the leader C is now entirely partitioned from the rest.
 This time, server A detects the need for a new leader and calls for an election.
 However, at the time of the network error, servers B and E had a more up-to-date log than A. This poses a problem for protocols like Raft, which require a server to have an up-to-date log to get votes.
-The network is again in a position where A must become the leader to make progress, but it cannot be elected due to its outdated log.
+The network is again in a position where A must become the leader to make progress, but it cannot be elected since B and E will not vote for it due to its outdated log.
 Again, this results in a deadlock where no capable leader can take over.

+The up-to-date log requirement is strictly necessary for the safety of Raft.
+But here, it causes the progress to be suspended even though there is a server (A) that is still connected to a majority.

 **Key insight:** There must be no strict requirements to become a leader besides being quorum-connected.